Clearing Members (CMs) are required to settle the following payment types with OTC Clear:

 PAI is the overnight cost of funding VM, debited from the receiver of VM and transferred to the payer of VM.
 The rate at which PAI is calculated is determined by OTC Clear based on market conditions.
 The PAI value will be offset with the balances of (1) and (2) to reach a net settlement amount.

 The net balances of (1), (2) and (3) for payments due from CM's must be settled by 11:00am on the business day of the relevant currency.
-OTC Clear will settle amounts payable to CM's from 13:00pm.
+OTC Clear will settle amounts payable to CM's by 2:30pm.

 (5) Settlement of IM,end-of-day IM call and holiday margin